-In the ancient capital of Nanjing, with more than 8 million people, it’s surprising to see the lack traffic congestion.
+In the ancient capital of Nanjing, with more than 8 million people, it’s surprising to see the lack of traffic congestion.
 Indeed, traffic seems manageable in comparison to similarly sized cities all across the world.
-While credit goes to smart city planning, scooters and bicycles, another factor is its efficient public transportation system.
-Indeed, the most important form of transportation is the Nanjing subway.
+While credit goes to thoughtful city planning, scooters, and bicycles, its efficient public transportation system is another factor.
+Indeed, the most essential form of transportation is the Nanjing subway.

 About The Nanjing Subway

-The fifth largest public transportation system in China, Nanjing subway first opened in 2005.
+The fifth-largest public transportation system in China, the Nanjing Subway, first opened in 2005.
 Today, it operates seven subway lines across more than 135 stations.
-With a system length of 260 km or more than 160 miles, the Metro is also one of the world’s longest subway systems.
-In fact, it even surpasses the lengths of international cities like Paris and Tokyo.
+The Metro is also one of the world’s most extended subway systems, with a system length of 260 km or more than 160 miles.
+It even surpasses the lengths of international cities like Paris and Tokyo.
 With an annual average ridership of 800 million passengers, Nanjing Metro represents half of the public transportation services.
 Moreover, according to the Nanjing Bureau of Statistics, it’s growing in popularity.

 Learning How To Ride The Nanjing Subway

-If you are accustomed to systems like Paris and Tokyo, it shouldn’t be difficult to get around the city.
-In fact you can see many prominent cultural attractions with ease.
-Take for instance, Dr. Sun Yat-sen’s Mausoleum and the solemn Nanjing Massacre Memorial Hall.
+If you are accustomed to systems like Paris and Tokyo, getting around the city shouldn’t be difficult.
+You can see many prominent cultural attractions with ease.
+For instance, Dr. Sun Yat-sen’s Mausoleum and the solemn Nanjing Massacre Memorial Hall.
 Be that as it may, if you have limited experience riding a subway, it might be difficult.
-With that in mind, the following are some helpful tips on how to take the Nanjing subway and how to pay.
+With that in mind, the following are some helpful tips on how to take the Nanjing subway and pay.

 The Subway System Map

-Much like many of the world’s major subway systems, the Nanjing subway system map features multiple routes.
-In this case, the map displays its Line (route) number (eg. Line 1, Line 2) and color code.
-For example Line 1 is blue and Line 2 is red).
-Also like other subway systems, each of the Metro’s subway lines is an end-to-end route.
-In other words, it has a starting and ending point, and with multiple stations name in between.
-This type of system makes it easy to figure out the direction of travel in order to a destination.
-In fact, it can be easy even without being familiar with the name of each subway station.
+Like many of the world’s major subway systems, the Nanjing subway system map features multiple routes.
+In this case, the map displays its Line (route) number (e.g., Line 1, Line 2) and color code.
+For example, Line 1 is blue, and Line 2 is red).
+Also, like other subway systems, each of the Metro’s subway lines is an end-to-end route.
+In other words, it has a starting and ending point and multiple station names in between.
+This type of system makes it easy to figure out the direction of travel to a destination.
+It can be accessible even without being familiar with the name of each subway station.

 Sample Rides

 As an example, look at Red Line 2.
-Here, it shows that there is are ending points at Youfangqiao and Jingtian Road.
+Here, it shows the ending points of Youfangqiao and Jingtian Road.
 If you want to visit Sun Yat-sen Mausoleum from Olympic Stadium East via the Red Line 2, you determine the direction of the subway line.
 In this case, it would be northward towards Jiangtian Road.
-In addition, you must then stay on the subway train until reaching Xiamfang/Dr. Sun Yat-sen Mausoleum station.
-A simpler example for you is taking the Green Line 3 southward from the Nanjing Railway Station.
+In addition, you must stay on the subway train until you reach Xiamfang/Dr. Sun Yat-sen Mausoleum station.
+A more straightforward example is taking the Green Line 3 southward from the Nanjing Railway Station.
 To illustrate, in the East Mozhou Road direction to Confucius Temple/Fuzmiao station.

 Related: The Luxurious Kerry Hotel Hong Kong